adrensnyder/ImapSyncMigrationHelper/README.md

 Open PowerShell, in a Windows PC/Server as an administrator, and run the file 00_CreateApp.ps1.
 You will need to enter the credentials of the mentioned account.
 You can change the App Name editing the file

 Now you have to assign delegate access to every mailbox.
-You can use the script 02_Add_Admin_To_All.ps1 editing the variables needed inside
+You can use the script `02_Add_Admin_To_All.ps1` editing the variables needed inside
-NOTE: If some accounts give the error "BAD: User is authenticated but not connected" try to wait some minutes and restart the script 01_Add_Admin_To_All.ps1.
+NOTE: If some accounts give the error "BAD: User is authenticated but not connected" try to wait some minutes and restart the script `02_Add_Admin_To_All.ps1`.

 Returning to Linux, you need to request the token.
 If you created the app with the script, it would have generated a file containing the Application ID and Secret; otherwise, you will need to retrieve them from the web.

 The secret is not mandatory, but I recommend creating one for security purposes.

-Edit the mutt_oauth2.py file, inserting the values mentioned earlier into client_id and client_secret for the Microsoft section.
+Edit the mutt_oauth2.py file, inserting the values mentioned earlier into client_id (Application ID) and client_secret (Secret) for the Microsoft section.

 Then, with at least Python 3.8, run the mutt_oauth2.py file with the authorization request.
 ```